Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Introduction

 AIMEN's downstream task is classifying abnormal labor cases with a high risk of adverse labor outcomes.
-Throughout this paper, abnormal labor is defined in retrospect as a baby born with one of 3 characteristics: CP = $True$ or Apgar score at 1 minute $\leq 3$ or umbilical cord $pH \leq 7.05$.
+Throughout this paper, unless otherwise noted, abnormal labor is defined in retrospect as a baby born with one of 3 characteristics: CP = $True$ or Apgar score at 1 minute $\leq 3$ or umbilical cord $pH \leq 7.05$.
+After evaluation of model parameters, we compare the performance of AIMEN system with CTGAN augmentation separately for CP, Apgar or pH criteria.
 AIMEN aims to predict abnormal labor cases and thus risk of adverse labor outcomes before birth using prenatal and intrapartum RFs, by learning from a dataset where the truth is known.
 A dataset of 1457 such labor cases was used to develop and test the AIMEN system.
 112 of the 1457 cases were abnormal and the rest were normal.
 Previous analysis of this dataset suggested that certain abnormal fetal heart rate (FHR) patterns are associated with a high risk of adverse labor outcomes, such as CP \cite{mamun2023neonatal}.
 Throughout this paper, abnormal and positive classes are equivalent terms.
 In the same way, normal and negative classes are equivalent.

 The Explainable AI component of AIMEN provides the reasoning behind abnormal labor case classifications through CE.
 The explanation highlights the features that could be changed to make the prediction normal (i.e. describe what-if scenarios).
-These alternative situations are suggested so that minimum changes are required to the RFs to flip an abnormal class prediction to a normal class prediction.
-For example, for a specific abnormal case, the model can suggest that if the abnormal FHR pattern of this case were 0 while keeping everything else the same, this case would be predicted as a normal class.
+These alternative situations are suggested so that minimal changes are required to the RFs to flip an abnormal class prediction to a normal class prediction.
+For example, for a specific abnormal case, the model can suggest that if the abnormal FHR pattern of this case were 0, while keeping everything else the same, this case would be predicted as a normal class.

 To summarize, the goals of this work are: (1) formulating labor risk prediction through data generation and classification; (2) devising a method to use CE as a means to reason about the risk assessment; and (3) a method to evaluate the quality of synthetic data; and (4) conducting a comprehensive evaluation of the proposed risk assessment and counterfactual methods.